About Togo

 - Promote activities for boys and girls inside and outside the classroom

-Ministry of Agriculture, Livestock, and Rural Development
+Ministry of Agriculture, Fisheries, Livestock, and Food Sovereignty

-Peace Corps works with the Ministry of Health, Public Hygiene and Access to Universal Care to expand community-based interventions in rural areas to improve the health of individuals particularly mothers and children.
+Peace Corps works with the Ministry to expand community-based interventions in rural areas to improve the health of individuals and communities, particularly mothers and children.

 ICAT (Institut de Conseil et d'Appui Technique)